ImmPappu/ApnaCollege-Demo-git/README.md

 # ApnaCollege-Demo-git
-This is a learning bases Git repository
+This is a learning bases Git repository.
+Author - Pappu Kumar